yaproro/Tutor-Student-Assignment-Optimization/README.md

 ```
 -------------------------------------------------------------
 Objective breakdown:
-Total penalty: 12.0
+Total penalty: 33.0
-Balancing workload : weight = 10, U = 5, L = 4.
-Total = 10
+Balancing workload : weight = 0, U = 8, L = 0.
-Tutors used : weight = 0, tutors used = 7.0.
 Total = 0
+Tutors used : weight = 5, tutors used = 6.0.
+Total = 30
-Not preferred location penalty : weight = 4, Total = 0
+Not preferred location penalty : weight = 3, Total = 0
-Second choice location penalty : weight = 2, Total = 2
+Second choice location penalty : weight = 1, Total = 3
 -------------------------------------------------------------
 Solution:
+Tutor A002 has 5 student(s) assigned.
+Tutor A003 has 5 student(s) assigned.
+Tutor A005 has 6 student(s) assigned.
+Tutor A007 has 8 student(s) assigned.
+Tutor A009 has 4 student(s) assigned.
+Tutor A010 has 4 student(s) assigned.
-Student S0001 is assigned to Tutor A001
+Student S0001 is assigned to Tutor A002.
-Student S0002 is assigned to Tutor A003
+Student S0002 is assigned to Tutor A010.
-Student S0003 is assigned to Tutor A009
+Student S0003 is assigned to Tutor A005.
-Student S0004 is assigned to Tutor A001
-Student S0005 is assigned to Tutor A009
 ...
 ```